OpenZSD/libJAL/README.md

 <img style="margin-bottom: -15px;" src="doc/res/wip.png" width="660"/>

+libJAL is still being created; libstrext a string extension library has been created with an initial release.
+See release folder for libraries.

 ## About

 JAL is short for JSON Adjacent Layout.
 JAL on first glance appears similar JSON, but with additional functionality and fewer contraints. libJal can also parse JSON (in most cases) as JAL behaves as a superset of JSON.

-### The differences
+### <u>The differences</u>

 #### Everything as string and staged interpretation

 When parsing JAL, everything is first parsed out as a string including both the member and the value.
-So `"x":1` in JSON, **1** is an integer and **x** is a string, whereas in JAL both start as strings and is left to later stages to interpret values as needed.
+So `"x":1` in <u>JSON</u>, **1** is an integer and **x** is a string, whereas in <u>JAL</u> both start as strings and is left to later stages to interpret values as needed.
 This allows for things such as enumerations to be defined and evaluated in later stages.

 #### Quotes optional